 Intent: For registrants to learn new information regarding the practice of psychology.

 Modal Activities: Annual and special meetings of the College, annual meetings of professional associations of psychology, or learning opportunities such as conferences, courses, and workshops that are sponsored by learning institutes.
 Typical characteristics include: the event is planned in advance; speakers have professional credentials in mental health, health, or industrial/ organizational behaviour; printed documentation is provided; a registration fee is typically charged.

 Please note that the requirement to attend in person has been modified in acknowledgement that in-person participation in these kinds of events is unlikely to be possible in this calendar year.
-For 2020, registrants may include for Category A the following:
+For 2020 and 2021, registrants may include for Category A the following:

 - CPA/APA sponsored / approved online-courses will continue to be considered direct participatory, formal programs.